 - Additional private capital invested alongside the DFID Impact Fund.

-- The DFID Impact Fund will be focused on investments in low income and lower-middle income countries in sub-Saharan Africa and South Asia with a maximum of 15% of capital available for investing in India through a regional or a global intermediary.
+- The DFID Impact Fund is focused on investments in low income and lower-middle income countries in sub-Saharan Africa and South Asia with a maximum of 15% of capital available for investing in India through a regional or a global intermediary.
 The Fund capital cannot be invested through an intermediary focused on investing only in India.

 - Funds which have a potential to invest in sectors or enterprises that target poor women and girls as suppliers, producers or consumers of essential goods or businesses for the poor in post-conflict countries are particularly welcome to apply.

-Further information on the DFID Impact Fund (external link)
+DFID Impact Fund homepage (external link)